• Join

 The Rise and Rise of Medical

-April 30, 2019/in Competency, Strategy, Overview & Vision, Open Access, Elevate Magazine, Leadership & Management Skills/by Medical Affairs
+April 30, 2019/in Competency, Strategy, Overview & Vision, Open Access, Elevate Articles, Leadership & Management Skills/by Medical Affairs

 Can Medical professionals step up to a more strategic role?
 Dr. Ameet Nathwani discusses the need to define and measure our contribution, and why we must join together as a community to reshape the future of healthcare.